kwilhelm1967/Vault/customer-packages/pro/README.txt

 1. Install on each device (up to 6 total)
 2. Use the same license key for activation
 3. Create unique master passwords for each device (recommended)
-4. Import/export data between devices as needed
+4. Export data between devices as needed

 ## Features Included